The Role of Deductive and Inductive Reasoning in Large Language Models

 \section{Abstract}

-Large Language Models (LLMs) have achieved substantial progress in artificial intelligence, particularly in reasoning tasks.
-However, their reliance on static prompt structures, coupled with limited dynamic reasoning capabilities, often constrains their adaptability to complex and evolving problem spaces.
-In this paper, we propose the \textbf{D}eductive and \textbf{I}n\textbf{D}uctive(\textbf{DID}) method, which enhances LLM reasoning by dynamically integrating both deductive and inductive reasoning within the prompt construction process.
-Drawing inspiration from cognitive science, the DID approach mirrors human adaptive reasoning mechanisms, offering a flexible framework that allows the model to adjust its reasoning pathways based on task context and performance.
-We empirically validate the efficacy of DID on established datasets such as AIW and MR-GSM8K, as well as on our custom dataset, Holiday Puzzle, which presents tasks about different holiday date calculating challenges.
-By leveraging DID’s hybrid prompt strategy, we demonstrate significant improvements in both solution accuracy and reasoning quality, achieved without imposing substantial computational overhead.
-Our findings suggest that DID provides a more robust and cognitively aligned framework for reasoning in LLMs, contributing to the development of advanced LLM-driven problem-solving strategies informed by cognitive science models.
+Large Language Models (LLMs) have demonstrated impressive capabilities in reasoning tasks, yet their reliance on static prompt structures and limited adaptability to complex scenarios remains a major challenge.
+In this paper, we propose the \textbf{D}eductive and \textbf{I}n\textbf{D}uctive(\textbf{DID}) method, a novel framework that enhances LLM reasoning by dynamically integrating both deductive and inductive reasoning approaches.
+Drawing from cognitive science principles, DID implements a dual-metric complexity evaluation system that combines Littlestone dimension and information entropy to precisely assess task difficulty and guide decomposition strategies.
+DID enables the model to progressively adapt its reasoning pathways based on problem complexity, mirroring human cognitive processes.
+We evaluate DID's effectiveness across multiple benchmarks, including the AIW, MR-GSM8K, and our custom Holiday Puzzle dataset for temporal reasoning.
+Our results demonstrate great improvements in reasoning quality and solution accuracy - achieving 70.3\% accuracy on AIW (compared to 62.2\% for Tree of Thought), while maintaining lower computational costs.